indigowhale33/FoodRec/README.md

 `/recipes/getRecipe/params` -- get recipe by ID.
 Works.

 `/recipes/getPossibleRecipes/params`-- Generate ingredients that, when added to the pantry, will allow for more recipes.
 See comments in `recipeRouter.js`

+`/pantry/getPantry/params` -- Get ingredients in the user's pantry.

+`/pantry/addIngredientToPantry/params` -- Works!
+This call does multiple things:

+ 1. inserts a new ingredient to the user's pantry
+ 2. updates the amount for that ingredient if the user already has that ingredient, but in a different amount
+ 3. creates a new pantry with a unique pantry_id for new users if the user does not have a pantry already (this happens when the user first signs up and does not have any ingredients in the pantry, and thus no rows in the "pantries" table OR when the user deletes all ingredients in the pantry.

+`pantry/deleteIngredient/params` -- removes ingredient from user's pantry.

 More info on these calls in the appropriate `%router.js` file in the \router folder.